Viridia Capital

 Market Scanner

 Technical signal source operating independently of VCSE.
-Currently running in dashboard.
+Currently running in dashboard and now owned by Sam, with Senior Quant and Engineer 1 supporting taxonomy and adapter work.
 Gap: Output must be standardised into the unified signal schema before being written to the event store.
-Scope to define: is it scanning for technical setups (breakouts, divergences), or market microstructure (funding rates, OI, volume anomalies), or both?
+Scope covers technical setups (breakouts, divergences) and market microstructure signals where reliable feeds are already available.

 Options & Volatility Engine